The Best Way to Learn Guitar at Home (8 Steps)

-The best way to learn guitar at home is to follow these eight steps.
-These will make sure that you focus on the right things to help you become a great guitarist!
+The best way to learn to play guitar at home is to follow these nine steps.
+These will make sure that you focus on the right things, avoid bad habits from forming, and provide structure when learning.

 Acoustic and electric guitars use metal strings – these are a bit harder to press with your fingers but give a somewhat stronger sound.
 Classic guitars use nylon strings, which are softer and more elastic, but are also more gentle and give out a somewhat softer sound.